Instantons and singularities in the Yang-Mills flow: Preliminaries

-for the norms defined with respect to $A_{ref}.$ The difficulty with Yang-Mills in dimension four and above is that due to the zeroth-order terms of the Weitzenbock formula, the Sobolev constant for $D_A \oplus D_A^*$ blows up as the curvature of $A$ concentrates.
+From (\ref{localsobolev}), note that the Yang-Mills energy is controlled locally by the $H^1$ norm of the connection.
+The converse also holds true for connections of small energy, after choosing a local Coulomb gauge \cite{uhlenbecklp}.
+However, due to the zeroth-order terms of the Weitzenbock formula, the Sobolev constant for $D_A \oplus D_A^*$ may blow up as the curvature of $A$ concentrates.